 Ayushmann Khurrana’s Andhadhun Was Rejected By Many Big Stars!

-Actor Ayushmann Khurrana and filmmaker Sriram Raghavan took the critics, audience and box office by storm after when their film, Andhadhun hit the theatres.
+Actor Ayushmann Khurrana and filmmaker Sriram Raghavan took the critics, audience and box office by storm when their film, Andhadhun hit the theatres.
 Fans couldn't stop praising the actor for his mind-blowing act in the film.
 On the other side, they also took a bow to the director for his mind-boggling direction and crisp storytelling.

 Ex-lovebirds Jacqueline Fernandez & Sajid Khan Extend An Olive Branch To Each Other?